YoishoDev/IcsFromMailbox/README.md

 I spent a long time ensuring that the generated ICS file passed the validity check.
 The contents were always ok, only the file "had something" at the beginning.
 To this day I don't have a proper explanation for the behavior :confused:.

+**Another open issue is that running the script only works on Windows 10, but not on (any) server operating system.
+The Exchange server always returns the following error: "The remote server returned an error: (401) Unauthorized.".
+“Audit_Failure 4624, 0xc000035b” is then logged in the Exchange server.**

 Perhaps the scripts will serve as a suggestion for someone to solve similar "problems" and thus save them from long and possibly unsuccessful searches.

 ## Wishes, criticism, errors, comments, suggestions for improvement...